michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 ![alt text](plots/dataframe1_factor_stat.png)

-The 6 selected regressors consist of 4 macroeconomic factors, 1 fundamental factor, and 1 technical factor.
+The 6 selected regressors consist of 4 macroeconomic factors (fctr_inflation22, fctr_personalsaving, fctr_fedfunds_spread, and fctr_inflation_exp), 1 fundamental factor (fctr_gep_ratio), and 1 technical factor (fctr_volumn_return).
 All regressors are continuous variables.
-Shown below are the regressors' distribution and time series plots:
+The distribution and time series plots for the selected regressors are shown below:

 ![alt text](plots/figure2_factors_dist.png)

 ![alt text](plots/figure3_factors_ts.png)

-All of the following prediction models are generally based on the assumption/prior of the 6 selected factors' association with S&P 500 Index's next month return will not change.
+The following prediction models are generally based on the assumption/prior of the 6 selected factors' association with S&P 500 Index's next month return will not change.

 To predict S&P 500 Index's next intramonth return, we applied three different machine learning models: **Ridge Regression, Support Vector Regression (SVR), and Random Forest**.

 ## 4. Performance Evaluation
-After training the model and collecting the prediction results, we evaluated three prediction models from two perspectives: **prediction accuracy and trading strategy's performance**.
+After training the model and collecting the prediction results, we evaluated three prediction models from two perspectives: **prediction performance and trading strategy's performance**.

 ### 4.1.
 Prediction Performance Analysis
-In prediction analysis, we summarized each model's prediction mean squared error (MSE), R-squared, and accuracies of predicted return direction in the dataframe, and we also used scatterplots and histograms to visualize the predicted values and prediction errors.
+In prediction analysis, we evaluate each model's performance based on **precision** and **recall**, and we also calculated the accuracy and F1 score for each model.
+Their formulas are shown below:
+$y_i = log(\frac{P_{close, i}}{P_{open, i}})$

+We summarized each model's prediction accuracy, precision, recall and F1 score in the dataframe.

 ![alt text](plots/dataframe2_pred_performance.png)

 ![alt text](plots/figure4_pred_confusion_mat.png)

+We also used scatterplots and histograms to visualize the predicted values and prediction errors.

 ![alt text](plots/figure5_pred_return_plot.png)